euhfs/flutter_template/README.md

 ---

-## ⚠️ IMPORTANT: Android Release Key Setup
+## ⚠️ IMPORTANT Android Release Key Setup

 To release an Android app, you need a **release key**.